 We formed the Foundation in 2011 not long before the Palais de Tokyo was renovated and expanded.
 New domains beckoned to us and we thought a slim, flexible and nimble foundation would do very nicely.
 Once again happenstance played a major role.
-Our very dear friend Jean-Michel Alberola introduced us to the Palais de Tokyo where he was putting the finishing touches to The Power Room.
+Our very dear friend Jean-Michel Alberola introduced us to the Palais de Tokyo where he was putting the finishing touches to the "Power Room".
 We met with Jean de Loisy and a brand new adventure got under way.
 Michel Janneau

-3 questions to

-JEAN DE LOISY

-President of the Palais de Tokyo from 2011 to 2018
+3 questions to JEAN DE LOISY President of the Palais de Tokyo from 2011 to 2018

-What brought you and the Foundation together?

-together?
-Jean-Michel Alberola and the Louis Roederer Foundation, which supported his art and career.
+What brought you and the Foundation together?As usual it began with a friendship.
+In this case that between Jean-Michel Alberola and the Louis Roederer Foundation, which supported his art and career.
 When I took over the reins at the Palais de Tokyo I asked Jean-Michel to create a 200 square metre "Power Room" with artistic guidelines painted on the walls for the creative running of the centre.
 I wanted the ambiguity of art to shed light on our management decisions through dictums like "pace the space", "the way out is within" and "embrace the background".
 We needed funding for the project, and Jean-Michel introduced me to Frédéric Rouzaud and Michel Janneau.
 We quickly got on like a house on fire.